AsalBarak/advanced_fMRI_course/OnlineResources.md

 * [Jo Etzel](https://twitter.com/JosetAEtzel) has a great blog if you want to know more about multivariate analysis: [MVPA meandering](http://mvpa.blogspot.co.uk)

-A talk by [Pradeep Reedy Raamana]() at OHBM 2018 on cross-validation: https://www.pathlms.com/ohbm/courses/8246/sections/12542/video_presentations/116075
+[Cross-validation : what, which and how?](https://www.pathlms.com/ohbm/courses/8246/sections/12542/video_presentations/116075) by [Pradeep Reedy Raamana](https://twitter.com/raamana_) at OHBM 2018 (30 min)

 What can we say about weight maps from linear decoding models? https://www.pathlms.com/ohbm/courses/8246/sections/12542/video_presentations/116081